Artin00/Bikestartschema123/README.md

 # Bikestartschema123

-This project is to try and help a bike sharing program in Chichago, Illinois USA.
+This project is helping a bike sharing program that's located in Chichago, Illinois USA.
 For their bikeshare solution, I was tasked to create a Star schema to try and help answer some of their business outcomes.

 A general task was to: